Hot-Air Balloons & Pilot Bios

 In 2003 Jeremy started training in a friend's balloon.
 In early 2004 Jeremy talked his crew chief into driving to Florida to pick up a balloon.
 He has been a licensed hot-air balloon pilot since 2005 and he received his commercial license in June 2008.
 Now he is training some of his crew to become pilots.

-Janet Lutkus lives in Medina, Ohio with her husband Jerry and their 12-year-old daughter Grace.
+Janet Lutkus lives in Medina, Ohio with her husband Jerry and their 13-year-old daughter Grace.
 She started out ballooning by crewing in 1985 for her sisters and a great friend.
 Janet was coaxed into learning to fly in 1992 and received her commercial rating in 1997.
-She has flown in Battle Creek before, but it has been many years since she has been back, so she looks forward to flying the event again this year.
+She looks forward to flying the event again this year.
 Janet's crew consists of her family, great friends and people who want to get involved with ballooning.
 Hot-Air-Ballooning is such a great sport to share with people.

 Michael "One Burn Too Many Mike" Moore is from Augusta, Michigan.
 He got into ballooning by crewing for Dale Wilson, Lori, his wife, actually is the one that named my balloon, Shenanigans.
 After buying my balloon in 2002, she asked if I had a name for it yet and I replied, "I was going to treat it like a new puppy.
 After you have it for a while, a name usually just comes to you."
 She said, "Good idea cause Lord knows the SHENANIGANS you're gonna pull...!"
 And the rest is history.